 The following question and the below table will help you write the perfect food truck executive summary.

-This section should describe the general concept of your food truck.
+Company overview section in a business plan should describe the general concept of your food truck.
 Explain why you want to start a food truck business and how you are different from the competition.

 Are you thinking of opening a pizza truck?
 If so, what makes your pizza unique?
 Why will people choose your pizza truck over all the others?